haoyuanz13/My-CUDA-Work/README.md

 - [ ] The feature map postprocess for the classification scenario, using reducing algorithm
 - [ ] The 3D pointclouds generation based on the depth image and camera models

+## More things
+Just feel free to check this repository, also will be pleasure if these stuffs would do a favor to you.